-Ramen Lab could be the tiniest ramen-ya in the city, but it’s also the most unique.
-Owned and operated by Sun Noodles, a noodle maker who works with ramen chefs to develop unique broth and noodle pairings, Ramen Lab hosts a new ramen-ya guest in residence nearly every month.
-These ramen masters come from all around the world (Japan, Hawaii, and Italy to name a few) to serve up their ramen creations in the tiny, 15-person restaurant (there are no chairs here, prepare to stand).
-With the kitchen directly in front of you, you can watch your bowl be assembled from start to finish.
-Most importantly, you're encouraged to ask the chef questions while you watch him shake the noodles you're about to slurp.
+Ramen Lab is the tiniest ramen-ya in the city, but it’s also the most unique.
+Owned and operated by Sun Noodles, a noodle maker that works with top ramen chefs to develop unique broth and noodle pairings, Ramen Lab hosts a new ramen-ya guest in residence nearly every month.
+These ramen masters come from all around the world (Japan, Hawaii, and Italy to name a few) to serve up their ramen creations in the 15-person restaurant (there are no chairs here, prepare to stand).
+With the kitchen directly in front of you, you can watch your bowl get assembled from start to finish.
+Most importantly, you're encouraged to ask the chef questions.

-In the dead of winter 2013, if you were in the know, you were showing up at a sushi joint on Houston after closing time.
+In the dead of winter 2013, if you were in the know in New York, you were showing up at a sushi joint on Houston after closing time.
 From midnight until 4am, chef Ito Shigeru would take over with a ramen pop-up known (to the lucky) as Benkei Ramen.
 There, Ito served up a very limited menu: seven different bowls of ramen, a handful of appetizers, and a few toppings.
-Ito quickly developed a cult following, until one very sad day, he vanished seemingly out of nowhere.
+Ito quickly developed a cult following, until one day, he seemingly vanished out of nowhere.
 Months later, Ito’s Benkei Ramen returned to Hill & Dale on the Lower East Side after-hours.
 But then it happened again.
-Now, yet again, Ito has reappeared, serving the ramen he’s known for.
+Now, yet again, Ito has reappeared, serving the ramen he’s become known for.

-Chef Ito serves his cult-favorite Benkei menu during normal operating hours at Ramen Yebisu, rather than at 3:30am.
+Chef Ito now serves his cult-favorite Benkei menu during normal operating hours at Williamsburg's Ramen Yebisu.
 To begin your experience, start off with the chashu don.
 Ito’s chashu is not too fatty and encased in a ring of bark that could match any great BBQ joint.
-Next, order the Kaisen ramen, a unique seafood-laden bowl of scallops, crab legs, shrimp, and a giant clam.
+Next, order the Kaisen Ramen, a unique seafood-laden bowl of scallops, crab legs, shrimp, and a giant clam.
 The noodles are made with a touch of tapeoa, which gives them a slightly smooth and creamy feel and works perfectly with the broth, which has a burst of shoyu in it.
-An extremely close second on the menu is the tonkotsu ramen with rich pork, strong umami flavor, and dark sticky black garlic oil.

-Around the corner from Ippudo West and with a much shorter line, Chef Yasuo Okada's Mentoku serves an extremely unique and slightly unusual style of tonokotsu ramen from the Hakata region of Japan.
+Around the corner from Ippudo West and with a much shorter line, Chef Yasuo Okada's Mentoku serves an extremely unique style of tonkotsu ramen from the Hakata region of Japan.
 The special pork bone broth takes 15 hours to cook, which gives it a creamy, rich favor.

-The bowl to order is the Yuzu-Kosho ramen with the spicy whipped cream topping, which comes loaded with spicy pork soup noodles, peppery yuzu paste, and pork loin chashu.
-The broth has a nice spicy kick to it that gets balanced by the citrusy flavor of the yuzu.
+The bowl to order is the yuzu-kosho ramen with the spicy whipped cream topping, which comes loaded with spicy pork soup noodles, peppery yuzu paste, and pork loin chashu.
+The broth has a spicy kick to it that gets balanced by the citrusy flavor of the yuzu.
 The potato-based whipped cream is surprisingly not sweet, but rather a little spicy as well.
-Whether you’re a vegetarian or not, the healthy (and tasty) Matcha ramen is also wroth a try.
-The bowl, which takes on a shimmering emerald hue from the matcha, is topped with konjak (a black yam cake), menma, kirurahe mushrooms, soy milk, and green tea soup noodles.
+Whether you’re a vegetarian or not, the matcha ramen is also wroth a try.
+The bowl, which takes on a shimmering emerald hue from the matcha, is topped with konjak (a black yam cake), menma, mushrooms, soy milk, and green tea soup noodles.

 Head to the original Ramen-ya on West 4th and order one of the top two bowls: the Musashi Pork Shio Black Ramen or the Kojiro Chicken Shio Red Ramen.
-The first features straight, thin noodles in Tonkotsu broth, topped with pork chashu, kikurage musrhooms, nitamago (seasoned egg), scallions, and black garlic oil.
-The other bowl features a wavy, thick egg noodle (great for the broth to cling to) in a salt-based Chicken Paitan, and is fiery read, a sign of exactly how spicy it really is.
+The first features straight, thin noodles in tonkotsu broth, topped with pork chashu, kikurage mushrooms, nitamago (seasoned egg), scallions, and black garlic oil.
+The other features a wavy, thick egg noodle (great for the broth to cling to) in a salt-based chicken paitan, and is fiery read, a sign of exactly how spicy it really is.
 Need your ramen fix late-night?
 Ramen-ya stays open until 3am on Friday and Saturday nights.

-Owned by the team behind Totto Ramen, and located directly above it, Hide-Chan specializes in Hakata tonkotsu -- known for its cloudy-white color, long noodles, and its deep pork flavor with a creamy consistency.
+Owned by the team behind Totto Ramen, and located directly above it, Hide-Chan specializes in Hakata tonkotsu -- known for its cloudy-white color, long noodles, and deep pork flavor with a creamy consistency.
 You have complete control over customizing your bowl -- from the firmness of your noodle to how much fat you want in your broth (either a lot, aka “Hakata-style” or medium, aka “NY-style”).
 Be sure to try the Hakata kuro ramen with ma-ru (a small blast of semi-burnt garlic oil).
 The garlic oil is extremely fragrant and has a roasted, nutty, slightly earthy flavor to it that plays well off of the broth.
-It’s a cornucopia of flavors when the topping of the scallions, the salty nori, and the crunchy kikurage come into play with the ma-ru-infused pork broth.
-Also, Hide-Chan is open until 4am Friday nights to cure your late-night ramen cravings!
+Hide-Chan is also open until 4am Friday nights to cure your late-night ramen cravings.

 Kogane Ramen makes its own homemade noodles fresh daily, the style of which rotates.
-Currently, Kogane is producing Tokyo-style (which are thin and kinky) and Hakata-style (which are long and thin).
-The bowl to order is the tonkotsu ramen, with a bone-white broth sparkles like fine china.
-Hovering on top of the broth are dark black spots that are made of aromatic black garlic oil.
-The whole thing gets topped off with scallions, egg yolk, wood ear mushrooms, menma, and pork jowl lay on top of the golden noodles.
+Currently, it's producing Tokyo-style (which are thin and kinky) and Hakata-style (which are long and thin).
+The bowl to order is the tonkotsu ramen, with a bone-white broth topped with aromatic black garlic oil, scallions, egg yolk, mushrooms, menma, and pork jowl.
 The heavy bone broth mixes well with the nutty garlic oil, the noodles are wonderfully elastic, and the crunchy menma and earthy mushrooms add texture and a fresh taste.
 Still, the star of the show is undoubtedly the pork jowl, which is unbelievably tender.

-Astoria now has its fair share of ramen-yas, but Shuya Cafe de Ramen stands out as one of the best for its signature shuya ramen, topped with Top Neck clams, pork chashu, seaweed, and a flavored egg.
+Astoria now has its fair share of ramen-yas, but Shuya Cafe de Ramen stands out as one of the best for its signature shuya ramen, topped with top neck clams, pork chashu, seaweed, and a flavored egg.
 This full-body paitan broth is unique in that it’s made from chicken, fish, and clam broth, giving it a strong umami taste.
 The smoky chashu is buttery soft and the flavors play well together when coated in the slightly briny broth.
 The flavored whole egg and the noodles are slightly chewy but still cling on well to the broth.
-Be sure to pay attention to the broth at the bottom of the bowl, which has a stronger salty taste (and if you let the pork soak in it a bit, a pumped-up flavor of the meat).

-A 15-year East Village staple, Rai Rai Ken has slowly expanded over the years.
-In 2001 it opened in a very, very tiny space on East 10th.
-Then, 11 years later, it moved a few doors down to a much bigger and more beautifully designed space.
-After one year in the new expansion, the team opened a second shop in Harlem.
+A 15-year East Village staple, Rai Rai Ken has slowly expanded over the years, from a tiny space on East 10th to a much bigger space a few doors down, followed by a second location in Harlem.
 All this is based around a ramen menu that’s barely changed.
 That says a lot.
 Rai Rai Ken is Rai Rai Ken.